ErpNetDocs/tech/advanced/data-objects/extensible-data-objects.md

 uid: extensible-data-objects
 ---

-# Extensible Data Objects EDO
+# Extensible Data Objects-EDO

 ## Description and usage

 The Extensible Data Objects (EDO) is a system in @@name, which allows attaching additional data to all entities in the system.

-Types of additional data, which can currently be attached:
+Types of additional data, that can currently be attached:

 - file attachments.
 - [Track changes](https://docs.erp.net/tech/advanced/data-objects/track-changes.html) change tracking data.